Reading at School

 What we do?

-Additional sessions are provided on the weekly timetable to support those children that may need to make accelerated progress in order to meet end of year expectations in phonics.
+Additional phonics sessions are provided to support those children that may need to make accelerated progress in order to meet end of year expectations in phonics.
+During the school day children have opportunities to read books that contain their recently learnt sounds, as well as opportunities to apply their new sounds into written work.

 At the heart of Read Write Inc. Phonics is the systematic teaching of all the common sounds in the English language (RWI calls these the Speed Sounds).
 Children are taught to recognise the sounds and to put them together (‘sound blend’ them) into words for reading.